pgosar/pgosar/README.md

 # Hey, I'm Pranay :wave:

 * Second year at UT Austin studying Computer Science
-* Particularly interested in distributed systems and systems level programming in general.
+* I have a wide range of interests but am currently learning about systems level programming.
+* You can also find me on [gitlab](https://gitlab.com/pgosar)

 Say hello!